breqdev/flask-discord-interactions/docs/workers.rst

         app.run()

-You can run ``python3 app.py register`` (or similar) on your development machine once to register the slash commands with Discord, then ``gunicorn app:app`` (or similar) on your production server to serve your app without doing command registration.
+You can run ``python3 app.py register`` (or similar) on your development machine once to register the commands with Discord, then ``gunicorn app:app`` (or similar) on your production server to serve your app without doing command registration.